networknext/unity/examples/walkthroughs/complex_client_example.md

 4. NEXT_LOG_LEVEL_WARN (3)
 5. NEXT_LOG_LEVEL_DEBUG (4)

 The default log level is NEXT_LOG_LEVEL_INFO, which shows both info and error logs.
 This is a good default, as these messages are infrequent.
-Warnings can be more frequent, and aren't important enough to be errors, so are off by default.
+Warnings can be more frequent, and aren't important enough to be errors, so they are off by default.
 Debug logs are incredibly spammy and should only be turned on when debugging a specific issue in the Network Next SDK.

 How you handle each of these log levels in the log function callback is up to you.
 We just pass them in, but depending on the log level we will not call the callback unless the level of the log is <= the current log level value set.